phonedotcom/API-SDK-go/docs/CalllogsApi.md

 Get a list of call details associated with your account

+Get a list of call details associated with your account.
 See Call Logs for more detail.

 ### Parameters